andrewrgarcia/fin-python/README.md

 ## andrewsticks.py

-User-friendly script to turn stock market / crypto data to candlesticks (OHLC charts)
+User-friendly script I developed to turn stock market / crypto data into candlesticks (OHLC charts)

 <img src="BTC_andrewsticks.png" alt="drawing" width="500"/></a>

 ## backtest_simple.py

 Published code _**backtest_simple.py**_ is an **ADAPTED** script from the scripts in _**Python for Finance (Yves Hilpisch, 2014)**_ which show simple technical analysis algorithms for stocks.
 The algorithm has been adapted to import historical data from the web through *working* APIs as the Yahoo API (in Yves' 2014 book) has been deprecated.

+The script utilizes the script _**andrewsticks.py**_ to plot the ohlc data and compares it with the returns of the trend-based [MACD] strategy ('strategy'), plots the buy-sell-hold signals ('buy-sell-hold lines') and the chosen moving averages ('MA1' and 'MA2')

 I have also recently added cryptocurrencies-importing capabilities from Binance (_**binancereader.py**_) and plotly publishing functionality.

 <a href="https://plot.ly/~andrewrgarcia/86.embed"><img src="BTC.png" alt="drawing" width="500"/></a>